 The template describes the customer journey of a sales representative.
 This persona has recently moved from one country to another to join a startup company.
 He’s going to attend his first conference in a new country to network and tell industry peers about the upcoming product.

 We considered all the steps the persona may go through in such a journey, captured their emotions, and identified channels, among other things.
 We also listed the possible problems and offered ways to fix those.
-So that's not just a template, but a collection of actionable ideas on how to improve the event attendee journey.
+So that's not just a template, but a collection of actionable ideas on how to improve the event journey.
 It's free and downloadable.